marko-smiljkovic/tc-test/README.md

 * python the_bot.py

-TODO - possibly change hunterio key, since I spammed this one a lot, and got over the amount of requests I have
+TODO - possibly change hunterio key, since I spammed this one a lot, and got over the amount of requests I have P.S.
+I do know its not safe to keep keys like hunterio and clearbit in conf, and use env vars instead, but should be easier to run like this!